 It is the second-largest of 5 universities in the city, the other 4 being the University of Birmingham, Aston University, Newman University and University College Birmingham.
 It is ranked 3rd of the 5 according to the Complete University Guide, below both the University of Birmingham and Aston University.
+Birmingham City University total enrollment is 50,000+ students.
 The university oversees access and foundation programmes through an international network of associated universities and further education colleges.
 It has the highest intake of foreign students in the Birmingham area.
 Approximately half of the university’s full-time students are from the West Midlands, and a large percentage of these are from ethnic minorities.

 Located in the UK’s second-largest city, the university has a convenient location with Birmingham International Airport nearby and fast access to London, Manchester and the rest of the UK.